ghiculescu/ios-bootcamp/make-an-app-session-1.md

 Additionally, some views have an 'intrinsic content size'.
 This means that the size of the view _can be_ determined by the contents of the view.
 Constraints may alter this, but this can also be used to automatically set the size of a view.

 Select the two labels and go to Editor > Embed in > View.
 This will add a view and put the labels as subviews of the view.
-This is most clear in the document outline on the right of interface builder.
+This is most clear in the document outline on the left of interface builder.

 Now to add the constraints.
 You will notice the constraints are red to begin with.
 This means that there aren't enough constraints to define the layout.
 After step 4 below, the constraints will go blue.
 1. Select the top label and hit the add new constraints button (a square on a line thing) to the right of the alignment button in the bottom bar of the interface builder area.
 Add constraints with constants of 16 to the left, top and right.
 The constraint icons near these constants will go red when the constraints will be selected.
 Click 'Add 3 constraints' to add the constraints.